Avantibai: Early life

-Avantibai Lodhi was born in Lodhi family on 16 August 1831 in Mankehadi village district Seoni in the house of Zamindar Rao Jujhar Singh.
+Avantibai Lodhi was born in a Hindu Lodhi family on 16 August 1831 in Mankehadi village district Seoni in the house of Zamindar Rao Jujhar Singh.
 She was married to Prince Vikramaditya Singh Lodhi, the son of Raja Laxman Singh of Ramgarh (present-day Dindori).
 They had two children, Kunwar Aman Singh and Kunwar Sher Singh.

+Queen regent

 In 1850 Raja Laxman Singh died and Raja Vikramaditya assumed the throne.
 Both his sons were still minor when the king became ill.
-As a Queen she efficiently administered state affairs.
+As a Queen regent she efficiently administered state affairs.
 As the guardian of the minor sons, on hearing the news, the British took the action of "Court of Wards" to the state of Ramgarh and appointed Sheikh Sarbarahkar for the administration of the state.
 He along with Mohammed Abdullah were sent to Ramgarh.
 Considering this as an insult, the queen expelled Sarbarahkars from Ramgarh.

 In midst of this, the king died and the whole responsibility came onto queen.
 She ordered the farmers of the state not to obey the instructions of the British.
 This reform work increased the popularity of the queen.